All about accessories for your singing bowl

 - Felt cushions - A Nepal tradition and our favorites.
 These traditional felt cushions are hand felted in Nepal and are of a thickness appropriate to their diameter.
 They are unimpressive to look at, being somewhat primitive in appearance and not always exactly round - but - after you use them you discover how steady they are and how clear your bowls sound on them.
 They are not flashy but we consider them to be the ultimate bowl cushion and well worth the extra cost.
 If you keep them dry and the moths away (they are made of wool after all) they will last for many years.
 Upon repeated use they actually take a shape that best accommodates your bowl.
 We highly recommend these felt cushions.

 - Support pillow - for professional sound practitioners and therapists.
 These small pillows are designed to secure a bowl on a client's body so that they stay in place while you play them.
 You want the bowls to be in contact with the body but humans are not flat.
 Tuck one or more of these pillows under the edges of the bowl to provide support without losing any sound.
 We carry these useful little workhorses in a variety of sizes.

 Heaven of Sound Singing Bowl Oil

-A lightly scented organic oil that we formulated to clean and protect the finish of your bowl.
-This special oil will not react with the metals in your bowl and so will not leave a sticky residue, even after repeated use.
-If you live in a coastal area you will need to oil your bowl more frequently to protect it from the corrosive salt air.
+A lightly scented organic oil that we specially formulated to clean and protect the finish of your bowl.
+This special singing bowl cleaning and protection oil will not react with the metals in your bowl and so will not leave a sticky residue, even after repeated use.
+If you live in a coastal area you will need to oil your bowl more frequently to protect it from the corrosive sea salt air.